Community Chat

 O = Open account, R = revolving account and I = Installment account.

-Also, there are numbers which denote your payment status for the account;
+Also, there are numbers which indicate your account payment status:

 0 = Approved but not yet used or too new to rate